cedistream233/cedistream/backend/docs/DEPLOYMENT.md

    - Ensure backend is deployed and responding

 3. **File uploads failing**:
-   - Check Supabase keys and bucket names
+   - Check Backblaze credentials and bucket names
-   - Verify bucket policies allow uploads
+   - Verify bucket permissions and CORS rules
-   - Check file size limits
+   - Check file size limits and application key permissions

 4. **Payments not working**:
    - Verify Paystack keys (use test keys for testing)